 I searched online for other recipes for tostadas since it was something I had never had before this.
-Of course, everyone makes them slightly different, so I used the elements I liked from a few and started cooking.
+Of course, everyone makes them slightly different.
+So I used the elements I liked from a few and started cooking.

 When I know we have these on the meal plan for the week, I buy corn tortillas for the base because they cook better and are a healthier option.
 I tried making my own refried beans once and it was an epic fail, so I like to get the Old El Paso brand of beans whenever I need them.
 But don’t buy the fat-free ones, they have no flavor!

 Bean and cheese tostadas are a great weeknight meal because they are quick and easy to make, and you can prepare just the amount you need.
-Also, since there isn’t any meat to get out, it’s perfect for nights when you haven’t planned anything and don’t have to wait for meat to thaw.
+Also, since there isn’t any meat to get out, it’s perfect for nights when you haven’t planned anything and don’t have to wait for the meat to thaw.
 There isn’t a long prep time, meaning dinner can be on the table in about 30 minutes.

-You’ll want the oven on a higher temperature, so preheat it to 400F.
-Place the tortillas on a lightly greased baking sheet and spread some refried beans out on each of them.
+You’ll want the oven at a high temperature so preheat it to 400F.
+Place the tortillas on a lightly greased baking sheet or baking stone and spread some refried beans out on each of them.
 I use about a spoonful or two for each, depending on the size of the tortillas and how many I am making.

 Bake for about 10 minutes, or until the cheese has melted.
 Remove the tostadas from the oven and top with onion, avocados, and sour cream as desired.

 - 1 can refried beans

-- chili powder
+- 1 tsp chili powder

-- 1 1/2 cups monterey jack cheese
+- 1 1/2 cups monterey jack cheese (shredded)

-- Lime juice
+- 2 tsp Lime juice

-- 1/2 onion chopped
+- 1/2 onion (chopped)

-- 3 avocados diced
+- 3 avocados (diced)

-- sour cream
+- 2 tbsp sour cream

-Preheat oven to 400
+- Preheat oven to 400F

 - Place tortillas on lightly greased baking sheet

 - Spread each tortilla with beans

 - Sprinkle seasonings on beans, as desired

 - Top with cheese and a small amount of lime juice

-Bake for about 10 minutes or until cheese is melted
+- Bake for about 10 minutes or until cheese is melted

-Add additional toppings, such as onion, avocado, sour cream, etc.
+- Add additional toppings, such as onion, avocado, sour cream, etc.